 Earth Date: 19th May, 2019

-Although we have progressed greatly in achieving greater tolerance and acceptance for divrsity since at least the release of the original series, today we are facing an amount of pushback against that tolerance from far-right politics, terrorists, and neo-Nazis.
+Although we have progressed greatly in achieving greater tolerance and acceptance for diversity since at least the release of the original series, today we are facing an amount of pushback against that tolerance from far-right politics, terrorists, and neo-Nazis.

 This re-emergence from extremists is proof of three things: that we can’t afford to get complacent; that those who oppose diversity have been around us all along; and that we can’t afford to cede any ground.
 This situation may well have arrived due to complacency, or because we’ve won enough ground to trigger a counter-attack, or because public discourse transformed after 9/11 into one of black-and-white morality that lacks nuance and breeds intolerance of people and ideas.
 But whatever the reason, this is what the world has become, and now we must overcome the situation.

 Part of this influence may lie in the Vulcan philosophy of Infinite Diversity in Infinite Combinations (IDIC for short).
 Vulcans honour diversity in all its combinations, and Vulcan IDIC pins are symbolic of this.
 Certainly, the Vulcan fascination with difference is explored with Spock in the original series.
 We also learn of their history that before the IDIC philosophy was embraced, Vulcans were at war with one another.
 But this philosophy is what united the Vulcans and eventually led them to seek out other forms of diversity.
-Vulcans also had a big influence on humans’ journey to the stars, as was revealed in Star Trek: Enterprise.
+In universe, Vulcans also had a big influence on humans’ journey to the stars, as was revealed in Star Trek: Enterprise.

-On the other hand, Star Trek also has representatives of the philosophical opponents such diversity.
+On the other hand, Star Trek also has representatives of the philosophical opponents to such diversity.
 What I find so fascinating about Cardassians is that they’re a dark reflection of ourselves.
 Gul Dukat, for example, is someone who shows that you can be evil and still persuade so many others to sympathise with you.
 That sympathy is dangerous: it can lead people down the path of hatred, superiority, and greed.
 It can allow so many others to agree with him that his actions were justified, for whatever reasons he happens to be spouting that day.
-But it is imperative that we not allow Cardassians like Dukat to persuade us to walk into that darkness with them.
+But it is imperative that we not allow people like Dukat to persuade us to walk into that darkness with them.

-Another example is the Bajoran occupation by the Cardassians, which could be said to represent the Israeli/Palestinian conflict over land.
+Another example is the Bajoran occupation by the Cardassians, which among other things could be said to represent the Israeli/Palestinian conflict over land.
 The Israeli claim is that the land is their cultural heritage, and the Palestinians have no claim to it.
 The truth is that Palestinians have just as much claim as the Israelis, but the Israelis use this lie as an excuse to hold power over the Palestinians.
 Similarly, the Cardassians claim to be culturally superior to the Bajorans, and thus have a right to rule them.